Are you thinking about skiing in Mont Tremblant in Quebec? Great choice!

 The village has numerous shops, a General Store, and even a small movie theater.
 You’ll be able to buy prepared foods at the General Store to heat and eat.
 This is a fantastic way to save money on food and perfect if your accommodations have a kitchen.

 After skiing in Mont Tremblant all day, you’ll need to replace some of those burned calories. 😉 So, be sure to eat a Beaver Tail!

 You won’t be able to resist this Canadian favorite covered in a delicious chocolate hazelnut spread topped with bananas or another sweet treat.

 With all the creature comforts you’ll need in Mont Tremblant village and the slopes just steps away, how could it get any better?

-As you ride the lift and look out from the peaks, stunning Lac Tremblant captures your gaze.
+As you ride the lift and gondola and look out from the summit peaks, stunning Lac Tremblant captures your gaze.
 The ice-covered lake is nestled among the mountains, surrounded by pines, and speckled with tiny islands.
-The colorful pedestrian village sits aside the lake and combines for incredible views from the slopes.
+The colorful pedestrian village sits adjacent to the lake and combines for incredible views from the slopes.

 Mont Tremblant Lift Tickets and Gear

 If you need gear, Mont Tremblant Ski Rentals has everything from skis to poles to ski jackets and helmets.

 Be sure you’re dressed right and have packed the essentials for a ski trip!
 Nothing ruins a perfect day on the mountain like feeling cold and uncomfortable!

 Can I purchase a Mont Tremblant Ski pass in advance?